 Champagne Italian Meringue Buttercream

-- Instead of the 1 teaspoon of vanilla extract the original recipe calls for, mix in champagne.
+- Make a batch of Italian Meringue Buttercream, replacing the 1 teaspoon of vanilla extract the original recipe calls for for champagne.

-- Ice cupcakes as desired and garnish with Strawberry Roses.
+- Pipe buttercream on cupcakes as desired and garnish with Strawberry Roses.